© Getty Images

 Educate yourself

-- It's not recommended you burden your Black friends with this task–they may likely be exhausted over explaining!
+- It's not recommended to burden your Black friends with this task–they may likely be exhausted trying to explain!
 Instead, there are plenty of online resources you can use.
-Here is one popular essay link to get you started.

 © Getty Images